eylonmazor7/eylonmazor7/README.md

 ## I'm a Junior Full-Stack and Software Developer 💣

-Computer Science B.A Graduate, with excellent control of Python, C++, specializing in OOP.
+Computer Science B.Sc Graduate, with excellent control of Python, C++, specializing in OOP.
 Able to take an assignment, process information and complete with efficiency and accuracy.
 Responsible and thorough, with high analytical abilities and great interpersonal skills.